Indy Week: History

 In 2010, the Independent presented the inaugural Hopscotch Music Festival in downtown Raleigh.
 The three-day annual event happens in September and features local, national and international bands.

 On September 27, 2012, the Independent Weekly was purchased by ZM INDY, Inc., whose owners, Mark Zusman and Richard Meeker, also own Willamette Week.
 The name of the newspaper and website was changed to Indy Week.

 On June 11, 2020, Jeffrey Billman was fired from his position as Editor.
 The stated reason was that he had failed to follow up on a sexual misconduct tip regarding a local restaurant that had been brought to his attention in May 2019.
 Possibly prompting the dismissal, the edit and design staff released a letter stating their unwillingness to work for Billman going forward.

 Jane Porter started as Editor-in-Chief in January 2021.

+In 2023, the newspaper's owners entered a contract with The Assembly, a two-year-old digital newsmagazine focused on North Carolina, to help manage the Indy Week's business operations, with the option of acquiring it in the future.

 Awards

-The paper's reporters have won several major awards, including the George Polk Award, the Investigative Reporters and Editors Award (finalist), the Green Eyeshade Award for the South's best journalism (second place, 2004, 2005 & 2019), the Baltimore Sun's H.L.
+The paper's reporters have won several major awards, including the George Polk Award, the Investigative Reporters and Editors Award (finalist), the Green Eyeshade Award for the South's best journalism (grand prize, 1993; second place, 2004, 2005 & 2019), the Baltimore Sun's H.L.
 Mencken Writing Award, and the Casey Medal for Meritorious Journalism.